christiansandberg/canopen/doc/sdo.rst

        Return an iterator over the subindexes from the array.
        This will make a SDO read operation on subindex 0 in order to get the actual length of the array.
+This "highest subindex" entry is officially not part of the data and thus skipped in the yielded values.

     .. describe:: subindex in array